 Sho Kubota Web

 Sho is a Japanese percussionist living in Finland, working as a principal Timpanist at Kuopio Symphony Orchestra.
-Since 2019, he is a lecturer at Savonia University of Applied Sciences, Kuopio Conservatorio and Savonlinna Music Academy.
+He is a lecturer at Savonia University of Applied Sciences and Kuopio Conservatorio.

-Sho studied percussion at Toho Gakuen School of Music (Bachelor degree), Conservatorio della Svizzera Italiana (Master degree) and Hochshule für Musik Freiburg.
-In 2011, he was selected as a member of Japanese government's overseas scholorship program.
+Sho studied percussion at Toho Gakuen School of Music, Conservatorio della Svizzera Italiana and Hochshule für Musik Freiburg.
+In 2011, he was a Japanese government's overseas scholarship student.

 As a soloist, in 2017, he premiered Masahiro Ishijima’s Timpani concerto with Kuopio Symphony Orchestra conducted by Ryusuke Numajiri.
 He is also a member of Amigasa Trio (Finland), Quintet Rinasai (Japan) and Duo EnpA (Japan).